Invest in fixed-income assets on eToro

 Money market funds invest in short-term, low-risk debt securities, such as T-bills, corporate bonds, and CDs.

 Preferred stock represents an ownership interest in a company.
 Unlike common stock, preferred stockholders have a priority on the company’s earnings.
-Preferred stockholders usually receive fixed dividend payments, similar to bond interest, before common stockholders.
-Although preferred stock carries less risk than common stock, it still involves some level of risk.
+Preferred stockholders usually receive fixed dividend payments, similar to bond interest, and are paid before common stockholders.
+Although preferred stock carries less risk than common stock, it’s still relatively risky.

 Mortgage-backed securities (MBS) are made up of a pool of mortgage loans, providing a way for investors to earn income from mortgage loans.
 MBS can be issued by government-sponsored enterprises like Fannie Mae, Freddie Mac or private issuers.